-Are you ready for cooler fall temperatures and colorful autumn colors?
+Are you ready for cooler weather, colorful leaves and pumpkin spice everything?
 We are!

-The Travel Channel has created a slideshow of some of the biggest and best corn mazes across the U.S. Want to find a corn maze near you?
-Here are a few online directories of U.S. corn mazes to choose from:
+Want to find a corn maze near you?
+Here are two online corn maze directories to choose from:

-- Bring cash – Credit cards will probably be accepted at most large operations, but don’t count on it.
-Remember, they’re doing business in a corn field.
+- Bring cash – Credit cards will probably be accepted, but don’t count on it.

 - Dress appropriately – Wear good walking shoes with traction and enough layers to keep you and your kids warm as temperatures drop.

-- Bring a flashlight – If you’re going in the late afternoon or at night, bring a flashlight.
-With reliable batteries.
-For each responsible person.
+- Bring a flashlight – If you’re going in the late afternoon or at night, bring flashlights.
 You may not want it early on, but you might be glad you had it by the end.

 - Choose a maze that is right for your family.
 If you have young children, you may want to choose a smaller maze.
 You may also wish to avoid “haunted” mazes, where actors will try to scare you.